Laos: Anti-Corruption Laws Key to Economic Development

 According to the Anti-Corruption Law, corruption is characterised when an official participates in any of the above-mentioned acts to ‘benefit himself, or his family, relatives, friends, clan or group, and causes damage to the interests of the State and society, or to the rights and interests of citizens’.

-For offences that amount to damage of more than 5 million kip, the offenders would receive a fine and may be imprisoned.
+For offences that amount to damage of more than 5 million kips, the offenders would receive a fine and may be imprisoned.
 In addition, compensation can also be sought before the Civil Court.

-There are no available official statistics relating to decisions rendered under the Anti-Corruption Law, and access is challenging, because approval from the relevant authorities needs to be sought.
-However, according to the Party Central Committee's inspection regulatory body, a 2017 report stated that corrupt practices over the past five years have involved payments totalling more than 4,807 billion kip, and 734 officials were found to have been involved.10 Additionally, between 2011 and 2015, more than 130 police officers were dismissed from their tenure in the province of Oudomsay for taking bribes and benefits related to their position, in a clear abuse of power.11 Other officials have been subject to education measures, received warnings, or been refused promotions, which are sanctions for minor offences as discussed above.12
+There are no available official statistics relating to decisions rendered under the Anti-Corruption Law or the new Penal Code, and gaining access to them is challenging because approval from the relevant authorities needs to be sought.
+However, according to the Party Central Committee’s inspection regulatory body, a 2017 report stated that corrupt practices over the past five years have involved payments totalling more than 4,807 billion kips, and 734 officials were found to have been involved.
+Additionally, between 2011 and 2015, more than 130 police officers were dismissed from their tenure in the province of Oudomxay for taking bribes and benefits related to their position, in a clear abuse of power.
+Other officials have been subject to education measures, received warnings, or been refused promotions, which are sanctions for minor offences as discussed above.

 There are also seizure and confiscation mechanisms in place under the Criminal Procedure Law and Penal Law respectively.
 Seizures are possible if there is reason to believe the funds or assets are related to a crime, or they are important to an investigation or as material evidence.
 Seizures are a provisional measure applicable to all types of property and for all serious crimes, including money laundering offences and related predicate offences.